Hello, and welcome to Inboxdollar.co Review.

 Well – it depends.

-How much time have you spent chasing some information, advice, training … I mean where you were 3 years ago?
+How much time have you spent chasing some information, advice, or training … I mean where you were 3 years ago?

 Where are you right now?

 Imagine in 2 years you can have $800 to $1,000 a week – from an online business.
 With such income, you can easily outsource the work and you can start working 3 or 4 hours a day (if you want to).

 No?
 Then I wish you good luck chasing other opportunities.
 If you find a good one, you are welcome to come back and we can discuss it.

 If you are still with me, let me share with you this training course review – I have taken that as well and it helped me to get from a point where I did not know what SEO is to now, where I am a full-time online marketer (since the summer of 2019).

 I know I did mention the investment of $495 a year (that is less than a cup of coffee a day).